skullface/acnh/.github/ISSUE_TEMPLATE/housing-plot.md

 name: "🏡 New neighbor alert!"
 about: Tom Nook asked us to get their housing plot ready for move-in.
 title: "🏡 Plot #"
-labels: house, tom nook said so
+labels: housing plot, tom nook said so
 assignees: ''

 ---